 A. Alexa - On and off for 19 years.
 As a young teenager helping in a family business, specialising in weddings and portraiture, shooting on film.
 At the age of 21, using the digital cameras and Photoshop I got a whole new inspiration of capturing the amazing moments called life and haven’t put the camera down ever since.
-But the real love for baby and children photography started with the birth of my beautiful baby boy just over 8 years ago.

-Kelly - since finishing his degree in Sydney college of the arts majoring in Photography in 1987.
+A. Kelly - since finishing his degree in Sydney college of the arts majoring in Photography in 1987.

 Q. What’s the turnaround of the images?

 A. Usually same or next day I’ll put a few images up as a sneak peek on our Social Media Page.
 Within 7 days your images will go up in a special private online gallery and I’ll email you the link to it.
 Gallery will stay up for a minimum of 1 month or when you have chosen your images.
 Each image has a unique 4-digit number that we need for your choices.
 Prints ordered in the first 48 hours will get an early bird 10% discount.
 Your prints will be ready for pick up within 6 weeks (usually earlier).
 DVDs with digital images usually get sent to you in approx 4 weeks of your choosing the numbers.
 Rush priority is available at addition charge.

 Q. Are we able to come over to your studio to look at the images on a big screen with no logos / writing on them?

 A. Yes, certainly.
 Will need to make a convenient time for you to come over.

 Q. My child keeps scraping/bruising himself.
 Should I cancel our appointment?